Professor Featured in Chicago Architecture Biennial

 A: About seven years ago I started collecting these brightly painted rocks that I would find on paths, trails or by the side of the road.
 They had come from construction sites where they use spray paint to mark boundaries or to indicate where utilities would be installed, and had been displaced or repurposed after that.
 I liked that the rocks bore the marks of the construction process, but as I collected them I wasn’t sure what I was going to do them.
 Then about a year ago I started arranging and photographing them on nondescript office floors.
 I was interested in how these rocks that had been marked by the process of progress were left behind.
 This series was about traces, or evidence of the organizational logic of construction, and how it marks the land.

-“I liked that the rocks bore the marks of the construction process, but as I collected them I wasn’t sure what I was going to do with them. … I was interested in how these rocks that had been marked by the process of progress were left behind”
+“I liked that the rocks bore the marks of the construction process … I was interested in how these rocks that had been marked by the process of progress were left behind”

 In Chicago I ended up photographing quite a few construction sites.
 I was also able to get permission to photograph interiors in a number of Mies van der Rohe buildings.
 I wanted to see the original bones and structure of the buildings, but unfortunately over the years they’d been completely redesigned in this palatable, bland office décor.
 From the outside of course they looked the same as when they were built, but the inside of the buildings had been marked and changed.
 I ended up photographing small functional alterations within the space, like where they were removing the tiling to replace the ceilings—changes made in preparation for the next iteration of the building.